Conservation through research, monitoring and education

 Education teaches us to not see Harpy Eagles as pests, but to recognize the importance of maintaining a viable population of these top predators.

-Our mission is to use these tools to conserve a healthy, viable population of Harpy Eagles for the future.
-We want future generations to have the opportunity to witness this majestic bird, in the wild.
+Our mission is to use research, monitoring and education to conserve a healthy, viable population of Harpy Eagles for the future.
+We want to safeguard this majestic bird's future, so that posterity can enjoy it as much as we do.

 To do this we need your help.